fboehm/cv/README.md

 # README.md

+- [ ] continue working with try-bib.qmd to get the bib yaml processing done as needed.

 - [ ] convert bib file to yaml with pandoc?
 - [ ] manually curate the bib file produced from zotero export
 - [ ] ensure that all dois are used